-CompIQ STELLA Pro Compressor Pedal for Guitar & Bass
+CompIQ STELLA Pro Compressor Pedal for Bass & Guitar

 An incredible amount of high-quality dynamic control.
 The answer to the prayers of any bassist wanting a studio-quality control on stage.